Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/examples/user_assigned_id_cmk_encryption/README.md

 <!-- BEGIN_TF_DOCS -->
 # Encryption with customer-managed key

-This deploys the module with a public workspace set to be encrypted with a provided customer-managed key.
+This deploys the module with a public workspace assigned to a user-assigned managed identity and encrypted with a provided customer-managed key.

 Pre-created resources include:

-- Key Vault
+- A Key Vault specifically for encryption
   - An RSA Key
+  - The Cosmos DB service principal is assigned the Key Vault Crypto Service Encryption User for this Key Vault
+- A user-assigned managed identity
+  - Role assignments scoped to \_resource group\_:
+    - Role Based Access Control Administrator
+    - Storage Account Contributor
+    - Storage Account Blob Owner
+    - Storage File Data Priviledged Contributor
+    - Key Vault Crypto Officer

 The module creates:

 - New Azure Machine Learning Workspace
   - New Storage Account
   - New instance of App.
 Insights & a new Log Analytics Workspace
-  - The existing Key Vault is used in place of creating a new one
+  - New Key Vault instance
   - The workspace is encrypted with the pre-created RSA key
+  - The user-assigned managed identity is the _primary user-assigned identity_ for the workspace

 To support encryption with a customer-managed key, a Microsoft-managed resource group is created.
 It is named using the following convention `azureml-rg-<workspace-name>_<random GUID>`.
 Within it, are the follow resources: